sudopluto/learning-how-to-live/young-adult_21_to_45/age-21.md

 - anime
   - i think i've actually outgrown the medium, anime is now on hiatus
   - best of / essentials
-    - watch at least once for animation + music, then read novel / manga version
+    - watch at least once for direction / animation / music, then read novel / manga version
       - evangelion
       - tatami galaxy
       - monogatari